Search

 Kiddushin 9

-A woman asks a man for something and he says: “If I give it to you will you marry me?”
-If she accepts it from him is she married?
+If a woman asks a man for something and he says: “If I give it to you, will you marry me?”, if she accepts it from him is she married?
 Does it depend on what her response is?
-How do you do kiddushin with a document?
+How do you effect kiddushin with a document?
 In what ways is it similar to a document of sale and in what ways to a divorce document?
-From where does Rabbi Yochanan derive kiddushin via sexual relations?
+From where does Rabbi Yochanan derive kiddushin via intercourse?
 Why doesn’t he derive it from the source Rebbi used (from the verse about marriage in the Torah)?

 The Gemara relates a similar incident: There was a certain man who was drinking wine in a store.
 A woman came in and said to him: Give me one cup of wine.
 He said to her: If I give you a cup of wine will you be betrothed to me with it?
 She said to him: Give to drink, give it to me to drink.
 Rav Ḥama said that any use of the expression: Give to drink, give it to me to drink, is nothing, i.e., she certainly did not intend to accept the condition and she is not betrothed.